girochat/RNAseq_course_project/README.md

 The fifth step of the workflow consists in the differential analysis of gene and transcript expression between the two cell subpopulations, the parental cell subpopulation serving as control.
 * Step 6 - Integrative analysis
 The sixth and last step involves searching for transcription start site and polyA site in the vicinity of the detected transcripts from the assembly.
 This analysis concerns in particular novel transcripts and genes previously identified.
 Possible presence of those novel transcripts in intergenic regions or lncRNAs annotated regions as well as their protein coding potential is also determined.
+* Step 7 - Prioritisation
+The last step consists of making a ranked list of transcripts as potential lncRNAs considering the results obtained during the whole project.

 ## Data and Directories :